darrylpargeter/quacken/Readme.md

 `sudo journalctl -u quacken.service -e -f`

 ## TODO
-- simpleify set up
+- [] simpleify set up
-- get it working for at lest mac
+- [] get it working for at lest mac
+- [] change workingDir to local .config in service